rclone/rclone/docs/content/sftp.md

 Ask for the SFTP password if needed when no password has been configured.

+#### --ssh-path-override ####

+Override path used by SSH connection.
+Allows checksum calculation when SFTP and SSH paths are different.

 ### Modified time ###

 Modified times are stored on the server to 1 second precision.